lovasoa/fast_array_intersect/README.md

 2 | `hash`   | optional  | function        | A function that takes an element of one of the arrays and returns a value.
 The value should be the same for semantically identical values.

 By default, the intersection is computed for values that are equal under [*SameValueZero*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness).
 You can use the optional hash function argument when you are intersecting arrays of javascript objects.
 You should then implement a function that returns the same primitive value when called with identical objects.

+The order and references of result values are determined by the shortest of the input arrays.

 ### Examples